kylebshr/ab-test-presentation/how-not-to-a-b-test.md

 ---

-# What is an A/B Test?
+# What is an A/B test?

 ^ You have an idea for an improvement, but you want to validate that it’s better in some measurable way

 ^ Useful for testing a hypothesis

 ---

+# Hypothesis

 ![inline](img/sign-up.png)